chevEldrid/chevEldrid.github.io/_posts/2025-03-21-last-day-at-crunchyroll.md

 - **Picture Support**: Not sure about pictures at the top of blogs, I like the minimal approach for now.
 BUT I think the ability to add in-line pictures would really benefit the look of everything.
 So once again we'll be ripping from [hexdrinkers](hexdrinkers.com) to add that ability for future posts.

 - **Fiction**: Another main reason I started this blog was to have a place to post little snippets of fiction I'm working on.
 They'll be sorted separately from the nonfiction blog posts, and eventually probably follow a slightly different style guide but for now I just want to get them _on here_ starting with a recently rejected story about two ghosts in New Orleans.
-It's awesome I swear.